-- Firewall A firewall protects your network from Internet attacks. - SPI Firewall SPI (Stateful Packet Inspection, also known as dynamic packet filtering) helps to prevent cyber attacks by tracking more state per session.
+- Firewall A firewall protects your network from internet attacks. - Enable SPI Firewall SPI (Stateful Packet Inspection, also known as dynamic packet filtering) helps to prevent cyber attacks by tracking more state per session.
 It validates that the traffic passing through the session conforms to the protocol.
-SPI Firewall is enabled by default. - VPN VPN Passthrough must be enabled if you want to allow VPN tunnels using IPSec, PPTP or L2TP protocols to pass through the router's firewall. - PPTP Passthrough Point-to-Point Tunneling Protocol (PPTP) allows the Point-to-Point Protocol (PPP) to be tunneled through an IP network.
-If you want to allow PPTP tunnels to pass through the router, you can keep the default (Enabled). - L2TP Passthrough Layer 2 Tunneling Protocol (L2TP) is the method used to enable Point-to-Point sessions via the Internet on the Layer 2 level.
-If you want to allow L2TP tunnels to pass through the router, you can keep the default (Enabled). - IPSec Passthrough Internet Protocol Security (IPSec) is a suite of protocols for ensuring private, secure communications over Internet Protocol (IP) networks, through the use of cryptographic security services.
+SPI Firewall is enabled by default. - VPN VPN Passthrough must be enabled if you want to allow VPN tunnels using IPSec, PPTP or L2TP protocols to pass through the router's firewall. - PPTP Pass-through Point-to-Point Tunneling Protocol (PPTP) allows the Point-to-Point Protocol (PPP) to be tunneled through an IP network.
+If you want to allow PPTP tunnels to pass through the router, you can keep the default (Enabled). - L2TP Pass-through Layer 2 Tunneling Protocol (L2TP) is the method used to enable Point-to-Point sessions via the internet on the Layer 2 level.
+If you want to allow L2TP tunnels to pass through the router, you can keep the default (Enabled). - IPSec Pass-through Internet Protocol Security (IPSec) is a suite of protocols for ensuring private, secure communications over Internet Protocol (IP) networks, through the use of cryptographic security services.
 If you want to allow IPSec tunnels to pass through the router, you can keep the default (Enabled). - ALG It is recommended to enable Application Layer Gateway (ALG) because ALG allows customized Network Address Translation (NAT) traversal filters to be plugged into the gateway to support address and port translation for certain application layer "control/data" protocols such as FTP, TFTP, H323 etc.

-- FTP ALG To allow FTP clients and servers to transfer data across NAT, keep the default Enable. - TFTP ALG To allow TFTP clients and servers to transfer data across NAT, keep the default Enable. - H323 ALG To allow Microsoft NetMeeting clients to communicate across NAT, keep the default Enable. - RTSP ALG To allow some media player clients to communicate with some streaming media servers across NAT, click Enable. - SIP ALG To allow some multimedia clients to communicate across NAT, click Enable. - 3.
+- FTP ALG To allow FTP clients and servers to transfer data across NAT, keep the default Enable. - TFTP ALG To allow TFTP clients and servers to transfer data across NAT, keep the default Enable. - H323 ALG To allow Microsoft NetMeeting clients to communicate across NAT, keep the default Enable. - SIP ALG To allow some multimedia clients to communicate across NAT, click Enable. - RTSP ALG To allow some media player clients to communicate with some streaming media servers across NAT, click Enable. - 3.
 Click Save.